gemrb/gemrb.github.io/Manpage.md

 # DESCRIPTION

-**GemRB** is an emulator for Infinity Engine-based games, fine RPGs like Baldur's Gate, Icewind Dale and Planescape: Torment.
+**GemRB** is a portable open-source implementation of Bioware’s Infinity Engine, which run fine RPGs like Baldur's Gate, Icewind Dale and Planescape: Torment.

 **GemRB** reimplements only the game engine.
 To actually play anything, you have to have the data from the original game(s), installed or